microsoft/azure-openai-service-proxy/docs/docs/resources.md

 ### Duplicate resources

+Duplicating a resource is useful when you want to create a new resource with similar settings as an existing resource.

-To duplicate a resource, click on the `Duplicate` button next to the resource you want to duplicate.
+To duplicate a resource, click on the `Duplicate` icon next to the resource you want to duplicate.

 ![Image shows how to duplicate a resource](./media/proxy_duplicate_resource.png)

 ### Deleting resources

-To delete a resource, click on the `Delete` button next to the resource you want to delete.
+To delete a resource, click on the `Delete` icon next to the resource you want to delete.
 Note, you cannot delete a resource that is in use by an event.

 ![Image shows how to delete a resource](./media/proxy_delete_resource.png)